Roman-Octavian/Bounce/README.md

 <a href="https://www.oracle.com/java/technologies/downloads/#jdk17-windows">JDK Download Page</a>

 Lastly, a JAR artifact is also available.
-Java and possibly the JavaFX SDK or JDK is required to run it.
+Java and possibly the JavaFX SDK is required to run it.

+<a href="https://github.com/Roman-Octavian/Bounce/blob/main/bin/Bounce.jar?raw=true">JAR Download</a>

+<a href="https://gluonhq.com/products/javafx/">JavaFX SDK Download Page</a>

 Once these tools have been installed, using any terminal, navigate to wherever the JAR is located on your system and run this command:

 `java -cp 'Bounce.jar' com.bounce.Launcher`

-<a href="https://github.com/Roman-Octavian/Bounce/blob/main/bin/Bounce.jar?raw=true">JAR Download</a>

 ---